 Whether using slow-release or quick-release fertilizers, you'll want to be sure you apply nutrients at the most optimal time and conditions, otherwise those nutrients could go to waste without proper absorption.
 Follow these lawn fertilizer guidelines to yield the most results from your lawn fertilizer.

-Slow-release fertilizers have their benefits, but quick release fertilizers can be a suitable choice, too.
+Big Dog in Green GrassSlow-release fertilizers have their benefits, but quick-release fertilizers can be a suitable choice, too.
 Quick-release fertilizers release nutrients at a faster speed.
-These types of fertilizers are also more water-soluble and popular with liquid fertilizer application.
+These types of fertilizers are also more water-soluble and popular with liquid fertilizer applications.

 Quick-release fertilizers allow fast absorption and seemingly immediate results.
-The choice to use slow-release or quick release fertilizers depends on your grass and its needs.
+The choice to use slow-release or quick-release fertilizers depends on your grass and its needs.
 Identifying the problem and your goals will help you decide which type of fertilizer is best for a healthy lawn.

 Liquid fertilizer gives a far more uniform application than traditional granular fertilizer pellets.
-When compared to granular fertilizer, it is exceptionally easy-to-use because it doesn’t require spreading equipment.
+When compared to granular fertilizer, it is exceptionally easy to use because it doesn’t require spreading equipment.
 The nutrients in liquid fertilizer are homogenous and well-mixed, so when you attach the fertilizer bottle to your hose, you can evenly spray your lawn for quick nutrient absorption.
 The application is as easy and as quick as hand-watering your lawn.
-With the combination of water and fertilizer already together, there's no need to go back to water your lawn after the application, like you might need to do with other fertilizers.
+With the combination of water and fertilizer already together, there's no need to go back to water your lawn after the application, as you might need to do with other fertilizers.

 With a liquid lawn care application like liquid fertilizer, your lawn can receive an equal distribution of products so that one spot is not better or worse than another part.
 The benefit of liquid fertilizer is that you do not need to wait for rainfall, plan for the right temperature, or apply perfect moisture conditions.
 Liquid fertilizer can be applied at any time, though we recommend a fertilizer application at least one to two times a year.